 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

 Maxwell Davies’ huge output of orchestral work comprises ten symphonies—hailed by The Times as ‘the most important symphonic cycle since Shostakovich’—as well as numerous concertos including most recently the violin concerto Fiddler on the Shore.
 His light orchestral works include An Orkney Wedding with Sunrise and Mavis in Las Vegas, and five large-scale works for chorus including the oratorio Job.
-His most recent series is the landmark cycle of ten string quartets, the ‘Naxos’ Quartets, described in the Financial Times as ‘one of the most impressive musical statements of our time’.
-Recent highlights include his Ninth Symphony, co-commissioned by the Liverpool Philharmonic and Helsinki Philharmonic, which received its world premiere in summer 2012 to great critical acclaim.
+The landmark cycle of ten string quartets, the ‘Naxos’ Quartets, was described in the Financial Times as ‘one of the most impressive musical statements of our time’.
+Highlights include his Ninth Symphony, co-commissioned by the Liverpool Philharmonic and Helsinki Philharmonic, which received its world premiere in summer 2012 to great critical acclaim.

-Maxwell Davies’ latest major work is his Tenth Symphony, commissioned by the London Symphony Orchestra, Orchestra of the Accademia Nazionale di Santa Cecilia and the Tchaikovsky Symphony Orchestra.
-Other new works include Ebb of Winter (premiered by the Scottish Chamber Orchestra, November 2013) and a piece for organ, brass and children’s choir, commissioned by the Southbank Centre in celebration of the newly restored Royal Festival Hall organ, premiered in March 2014.
+Maxwell Davies’ Tenth Symphony was commissioned by the London Symphony Orchestra, Orchestra of the Accademia Nazionale di Santa Cecilia and the Tchaikovsky Symphony Orchestra.
+Other late works include Ebb of Winter (premiered by the Scottish Chamber Orchestra, November 2013) and a piece for organ, brass and children’s choir, commissioned by the Southbank Centre in celebration of the newly restored Royal Festival Hall organ, premiered in March 2014.

-Maxwell Davies has held the position of Composer/Conductor with both the Royal Philharmonic and BBC Philharmonic Orchestras, and has guest-conducted many orchestras around the world.
-He retains close links with the St Magnus Festival, Orkney’s annual arts festival which he founded in 1977, is Composer Laureate of the Scottish Chamber Orchestra, and is Visiting Professor at Canterbury Christchurch University and the Royal Academy of Music.
+Maxwell Davies held the position of Composer/Conductor with both the Royal Philharmonic and BBC Philharmonic Orchestras, and guest-conducted many orchestras around the world.
+He was closely linked with the St Magnus Festival, Orkney’s annual arts festival which he founded in 1977, was Composer Laureate of the Scottish Chamber Orchestra, and was Visiting Professor at Canterbury Christchurch University and the Royal Academy of Music.
 Much of his compositional output has been recorded over the years—most recently Naxos launched a major 17-disc re-release, which included the symphonies, The Lighthouse, An Orkney Wedding with Sunrise, and the ‘Strathclyde’ concertos.

 from notes by LSO Live © 2015